 Big Brother, Big Brothers of Greater Vancouver, 2015–2016

 Young Professional Award, Engineers and Geoscientists BC, 2018

 Fellowship, Engineers Canada, 2018

 Engineers and Geoscientists BC is the regulatory authority charged with protecting the public interest with respect to the practice of engineering and geoscience in the province of BC.
-What is the key challenge facing the association?
+What is the key challenge facing the organization?

 What are the key issues facing the engineering and/or geoscience professions?

 Two issues that will have the greatest impact on our professions are: regulation of Applied Science Technologists and Technicians of BC (ASTTBC), and corporate regulation of Engineering and Geoscience.